 COVID-19 Vaccination Overview

-There are currently three COVID-19 vaccines available in the USA: Pfizer-BioNTech, Moderna, and Johnson & Johnson.
-Both Pfizer-BioNTech and Moderna are two-dose vaccines that have become available to the public at a large scale with an efficacy rate of approximately 95%.
-The main distinction between the Pfizer-BioNTech and Moderna vaccines is that the Pfizer-BioNTech vaccine is currently available for individuals aged 12 and above, while the Moderna vaccine is available for individuals aged 18 and above.
-Johnson & Johnson is a one-dose vaccine that has an efficacy rate of 66.3% and is available for individuals aged 18 and above.
+There are currently four COVID-19 vaccines available in the USA: Pfizer-BioNTech, Moderna, Novavax COVID-19, and Johnson & Johnson.
+Both Pfizer-BioNTech and Moderna are two-dose mRNA vaccines that have become available to the public at a large scale with an efficacy rate of approximately 95%.
+The main distinction between the Pfizer-BioNTech and Moderna vaccines and the Novavax vaccine is that the first two use mRNA created in a laboratory to teach our cells how to make a protein that triggers an immune response inside our bodies while the Novavax vaccine is a protein subunit vaccine which pieces (proteins) of the virus that causes COVID-19 and is around 90% efficient against mild, moderate, and severe disease.
+Johnson & Johnson is a one-dose viral-vector vaccine that has an efficacy rate of 66.3% and is available for individuals aged 18 and above.

 Although there have been some medical issues tied to the vaccines, including potential allergic reactions and certain contraindications, the known and potential benefits of these COVID-19 vaccines greatly outweigh the known and potential risks.
 Given this, CDC continues to recommend COVID-19 vaccination for all individuals aged 12 and above.

 EEOC Updated Guidelines on Workplace Vaccinations

 On May 28th, 2021, the U.S Equal Employment Opportunity Commission (EEOC) updated its guidance and FAQs on workplace COVID-19 vaccinations.
 According to its updated guidelines, employers may request proof of vaccination status and offer incentives to encourage employees to receive the vaccine.